fbpx

 Pack a Lunch

 Eating out at a restaurant or even picking up some lunch goodies at the nearest market is fun.
-I'm the first to admit that I really despise organizing lunches and would rather grab something fresh and ready to go than have to make a sandwich or salad myself.
+I’m the first to admit that I despise organizing lunches and would rather grab something fresh and ready to go than make a sandwich or salad myself.

 While I do treat myself from time to time, I know just how expensive this can get.

 When I pop into the store across from my school, I can easily spend $8-$10 on a couple of things for lunch.
-Multiplied by my teaching days, I'd be spending over $1900 on lunch food alone!
+Multiplied by my teaching days, I’d spend over $1900 on lunch food alone!

 Photo of school lunch.